lenincritus/librewolf/docs/about_blurp.md

 LibreWolf is just like Firefox, but it has all the recommended security setings and add-ons built in for you.

-To be technical, LibreWolf, in essence, is two files:
+To be technical, LibreWolf, in essence, is just two files:

 * [librewolf.cfg](https://gitlab.com/librewolf-community/settings/-/blob/master/librewolf.cfg) - All the recomended privacy settings.
 * [policies.json](https://gitlab.com/librewolf-community/settings/-/blob/master/distribution/policies.json) - Install privacy add-ons, remove all big tech search engines, and makes duckduckgo the default search engine.